inBeat/inbeat-website/content/top-influencers/instagram/tattoo-artists/united-states/new-york/_index.md

 ---
-title: Top 10 Tattoo-Artists Instagram Influencers In New York In 2022
+title: Top 10 Tattoo-Artists Instagram Influencers In New York In 2023
 description: >-
-  Find top tattoo-artists Instagram influencers in New York in 2022.
-Most popular hashtags: #tattooartist #tattoo #newyork #tattoos.
+  Find top tattoo-artists Instagram influencers in New York in 2023.
+Most popular hashtags: #tattoo #tattooartist #tattoos #newyork.
 platform: Instagram
-hits: 99
+hits: 104
-text_top: Identify the top-rated Instagram accounts on inBeat.
+text_top: Discover the best Instagram profiles on inBeat.
-text_bottom: inBeat aggregates 99 Instagram influencers like this in New York, United States for you to pitch.
+text_bottom: inBeat holds 104 Instagram influencers like this in New York, United States for you to connect with.
 profiles:
   - username: "mikhailandersson"
     fullname: >-